Soring: Chains

+More important than the weight of the chains is the application of caustic materials on the skin of the horse under the chains—such as oil of mustard, croton oil, kerosene, and dimethyl sulfoxide (DMSO)—followed by wrapping the legs to "cook" the chemicals into the skin to render them tender.
+The chains then irritate the horse's legs.
+Measures are taken to obscure scars, lesions, and raw skin before show time.

 Current status and legislation

 Soring has been prohibited at sales and shows for decades but is still practiced.
 It can be detected by observing the horse for lameness, assessing its stance, and palpating the lower legs.
 Some trainers can bypass inspectors by training horses not to react to the pain that palpation may cause, often by severely punishing the horse for flinching after the sored area is palpated.
 The practice is sometimes called "stewarding" in reference to the horse show steward, who is often the first line of rule enforcement at any horse show.
 Trainers may also time the use of the agents so that chemicals will not be detected when the horse is examined, but will be in effect when the rider goes into the ring.
 Others use topical anesthetics, which are timed to wear off before the horse goes into the show ring.
 Pressure shoeing is also used, eliminating use of chemicals altogether.
 Trainers who sore their horses leave the show grounds when they find that the more stringent federal inspectors are present.

 In 2006, owing to new techniques in both soring and detection, the USDA began a larger crackdown on soring within the industry.
-A new device known as a "sniffer" (also used to detect the chemical presence of bombs in airport security), whereby swabbed samples are taken from the horse and then "sniffed," can now be employed.
+A new device known as a "sniffer" (also used to detect the chemical presence of bombs in airport security), whereby swabbed samples are taken from the horse and then "sniffed", can now be employed.
 At the 2006 Tennessee Walking Horse Celebration, the long-standing dispute between trainers and USDA inspectors came to a head.
 The inspectors disqualified six of ten horses from showing on the night of Friday, August 25, 2006.
 The trainers denied soring and challenged the monitoring methods.
 The result was that a number of celebration championship classes were canceled; considerable controversy over the situation still exists.
 After a yearlong discussion between the industry and the USDA over the issues raised at the 2006 show, the 2007 championship went off without significant controversy.